maxwolf621/AZ/az-104/Test/EntraId.md

 It is useful in confirming if a rule in a NSG is blocking ingress or egress traffic to or from a virtual machine.
 - IP flow verify helps administrators quickly diagnose connectivity issues from or to the Internet and from or to the on-premises environment.

 How it done
 1. `[Look at NSG for NIC & Subnet]`IP flow verify first looks at the rules for all Network Security Groups (NSGs) applied to the network interface, such as a subnet or virtual machine NIC.
 2. `[Check Setting]`Traffic flow is then verified based on the configured settings to or from that network interface.

 :x: Next hop is incorrect
-- `[Traffic去向]`because this simply helps you determine if traffic is being directed to the intended destination, or whether the traffic is being sent nowhere.
+- `[決定Traffic去向]`because this simply helps you determine if traffic is being directed to the intended destination, or whether the traffic is being sent nowhere.
 - Take note that in this scenario, you need to determine if the network security group is blocking the ingress or egress traffic.

 :x: NSG Flow Logs is incorrect.
-- `[LOG IP Traffic Flowing 去向]`It is only a feature of Azure Network Watcher that allows you to log information about IP traffic flowing through a network security group.
+- `[Log IP Traffic Flowing 去向]`It is only a feature of Azure Network Watcher that allows you to log information about IP traffic flowing through a network security group.

 :x: Traffic Analytics is incorrect
-- `[視覺化 Traffic 並且 查詢]`because this just allows you to process your NSG Flow Log data that enables you to visualize, query, analyze, and understand your network traffic.
+- `[視覺化Traffic分析且讓你查詢]`because this just allows you to process your NSG Flow Log data that enables you to visualize, query, analyze, and understand your network traffic.

 ## Blob Storage Data to AKS cluster